ncdev2015/3D-Solar-System-Threejs/README.md

 # solar-system-threejs

-This practice is useful to understand this conceptos in Three.js:
+This practice is useful to understand this concepts in Three.js:

 - Translation
 - Rotation